dabamos/openadms-node/docs/system.rst

 Observation Entity
 ------------------

-All information regarding a single measurement of a sensor is stored in a JSON-based observation entity.
-This means, every time a request to a sensor should be made, the request has to be embedded in an observation entity together with all necessary meta data, like name and target of the observation, name of the serial port, regular expression pattern of the sensor’s raw response, and so on.
+Information regarding a single measurement of a sensor is stored in a JSON-based observation entity.
+Whenever a request is made to a sensor, it must be embedded into an observation entity along with meta information like name and target of the observation, name of the serial port, regular expression pattern of the sensor’s raw response, and so on.

-These settings are stored in a configuration file in JSON format.
-OpenADMS Node reads the configuration file and processes the observations according to their definition.
+All observations that will be send to a sensor are stored prior in a configuration file in JSON format.
+OpenADMS Node reads the configuration file and processes the observations according to their properties.

-Observation entities can be extended by simply adding new key-value pairs.
-Please be aware that most elements in an observation entity are mandatory.
-The following basic observation describes a temperature measurement with an STS DTM meteorological sensor.
+Observation entities can be enhanced by adding optional key-value pairs.
+But most elements in an observation entity are mandatory.
+The following basic object stores the finished observation ``getValues`` with two requests ``getTemperature`` and ``getPressure`` of the STS DTM meteorological sensor.
+The observation was send to the modules ``com1``, ``preProcessor``, and ``fileExporter``.

 .. code:: javascript

     {
       "name": "getValues",
+      "type": "observation",
       "description": "get sensor values (temperature, pressure)",
-      "type": "observation",
       "timestamp": "2017-04-05T21:48:00.805527",
       "target": "TempPress",
       "id": "6dc84c06018043ba84ac90636ed0f677",